A One Mann’s Movies review of “Only the River Flows” (2023) (from the London Film Festival).

 Original Chinese Title: 河边的错屋 (He bian de cuo wu)

-I attended the UK premier showing of this one introduced by the director himself, Shujun Wei (see the video below the trailer).
+I attended the UK premiere showing of this one introduced by the director himself, Shujun Wei (see the video below the trailer).
 This is a film noir, Chinese-style.
 I enjoyed the experience, but frankly found it very difficult to follow.
 But I’ll admit that this may be down to it being in the evening after a very early start and my fourth feature film of the day!!

 Bob the Movie Man Rating: